markbookk/megaman_game/README.md

 - [x] You can shoot at the powerup (will give you 5+ points).
+- [x] Boss health bar on top of boss.

 - [ ] Adding more levels.
 - [ ] Make the boss move more realistic.